 It is common to construct a value for a vector from individual numbers or from shorter vectors.
 GLSL has a flexible notation for doing this.
 Using the variables declared in the above examples, we can write

 In the last assignment statement, gl_Position is the special built-in variable that is used in the vertex shader to give the coordinates of the vertex. gl_Position is of type vec4, requiring four numbers, because the coordinates are specified as homogeneous coordinates (Subsection 3.5.3).
-The special variable gl_FragCoord in the fragment shader is also a vec4, giving the coordinates of the pixel as homogeneous coordinates.
+The special variable gl_FragCoord in the fragment shader is also a vec4; its x and y coordinates are device coordinates for the fragment, while its z coordinate is the fragment's depth value for the depth test.
 And gl_FragColor is a vec4, giving the four RGBA color components for the pixel.

 A vertex shader needs, at a minimum, an attribute to give the coordinates of the vertex.
 For 2D drawing, it's natural for that attribute to be of type vec2.
 If we assume that the values for the attribute are already expressed in clip coordinates, then the complete source code for the vertex shader could be as simple as: